Aetherinox/obsidian-dataview-snippets/README.md

 H6 Header
 ```

-Then change the original code above to the following:
+Then locate the code displayed below:

 ```javascript
 if ( h.level == 1 )